Close Alert Banner

 In the summer season, the presence of naturally occurring algae, and higher water temperatures in Lake Ontario, can cause a noticeable earthy, musty taste and odour.
 Testing confirms that the water quality continues to be safe to drink during these taste and odour events.
 A slice of lemon or lime in water can improve the taste and smell.

 If you notice any problems with you drinking water such as an off taste or smell, please let us know.
-Contact the Works Department - Technical Support at 905-668-7711 ext.
-3488 or email the Technical Support Division.
+Contact the Works Department - Water Resource Monitoring and Protection at 905-668-7711 or email the Water Resource Monitoring and Protection Division.
 When emailing the Region, please include your address and a telephone number where you can be reached.

 Water shut off requests